I would like to be added to the listserv. How can that happen?

 I am interested in joining EWB.
 What do I need to do?

+Just show up!
+Click here for project meeting times.
 One way to get involved in EWB is to show dedication to a project by attending meetings and contributing to project design and development.
-Another way is to volunteer your time to helping with executive board tasks.
-To identify a particular project or interested position, visit our website for individual contact information.
+Another way is to volunteer your time to helping with executive board tasks by contacting executive board members here or working with the events or fundraising team.

 Is there any form that I have to fill out to become a member?